-As we can see, the trees which originally grew on the red area were moved in one direction (X-axis), the ones on the green area were moved in another direction (Y-axis) and the trees from the blue area were moved up (Z-axis).
+As we can see, the trees that originally grew in the red area were moved in one direction (X-axis), the ones in the green area were moved in another direction (Y-axis), and the trees from the blue area were moved up (Z-axis).

 We can adjust the rotation in a similar way.
 Let's discard the previous translation changes, remove the translation texture, plug the same RGB gradient into the "Texture" slot under the Rotation section, and set the rotation XYZ ranges to 0 - 75, 0 - 60, and 0 - 80 degrees respectively:

 The trees from the red area are now leaning 75 degrees along the X-axis, the trees from the green area - 60 degrees along the Y-axis, and the trees from the blue area 80 degrees along the Z-axis.

 Lastly, we can use the RGB gradient to control the trees' scaling.
 Let's discard the previous rotation changes, remove the rotation texture, plug the same RGB texture into the "Texture" slot under the Scale section, and set the scale XYZ ranges to 100 - 250, 100 - 200, and 100 -200 percent respectively:

 As a result, the trees from the red area are now 250% stretched in the X-axis, the trees from the green area - 200% stretched in the Y-axis, and the trees from the blue area - 200% stretched in the Z-axis.